 Lone Star British Naval Infantry - Part I

 An interesting and unique set, even if the sculpting is not all that detailed.
-The poses are still interesting and less ordinary.
+The poses are still interesting and less ordinary with some poses being quite specific to the service branch.
 Unfortunately the plastic used by Lone Star became brittle over time and today many figures are broken.
 For instance, one of the men in the middle is missing part of his rope and the man next to him was supposed to be holding a signal flag.
 As far as I know, thanks to Brian, one of our readers, there were 9 figures in the set.
 Missing are an officer and a helmsman.
 The man in white I've learned, is part of a set made by Charbens.

 Lone Star British Naval Infantry - Part II